-Wells Adams Says America Won’t Embrace Black ‘Bachelorette’ Such As Rachel
+Wells Adams Says America Won’t Embrace A Black ‘Bachelorette’ Such As Rachel

 — blind (@celebhappenin) January 30, 2017

-Now Wells Adams wasn’t shy about sharing his thoughts on Rachel Lindsay as The Bachelorette.
-He even thinks that there is a chance that Corinne might end up being the one cast in the lead, which would throw everyone for a loop.
-When Nick Viall was announced, everyone was shocked and expecting to hear Chase McNary or Luke Pell geet the job. spoke out about his thoughts on Rachel and more.
+Now Wells Adams wasn’t shy about sharing his thoughts on Rachel Lindsay as the bachelorette.
+He even thinks that there is a chance that Corinne might end up being the one cast in the lead, which would be a shocking turn of events.
+When Nick Viall was announced, everyone was shocked and expecting to hear Chase McNary or Luke Pell get the job.
+Wells spoke out about his thoughts on Rachel and more.

 “Remember, we all thought it was Caila, and that was exactly what they were trying to do — that was diversity being the forefront.
 And then they kind of took stock of how America felt about it, they kind of leaked that information, and they realized America wasn’t super pumped about that choice.
 Regardless of the diversity issue, it might’ve just been they didn’t really love her personality or persona.
 But when they found out it was JoJo, people were very excited about that.
 I think the franchise wants to so badly break out of its cookie-cutter, white-person shell, but I don’t think that America will embrace it, sadly enough.
 And I think what they’re going to do is, it will be misdirection.
 I think it’s going to be … Rachel, and then at the last second, they’ll have Corinne.”